adept/full-fledged-hledger/README.md

 Scripts and files here assume Linux-like environment with Haskell (in particular, you will need `runhaskell` and `stack`) and textutils/shellutils available.
 I have not tested them on Mac OS or Windows.
-I expect Mac OS to mostly work and Windows users will probably need to use Docker or virtual machine.
+I expect Mac OS to mostly work and Windows users can use Docker (see below).

 You will need to have `shake` build system installed (which you can get via `stack install shake`).

+## Docker

+Windows users or those unwilling to set up `stack` can follow the tutorial with the help of docker image.

+After cloning the repo, run `./docker.sh`, which will mount current directory inside docker image that contains all the necessary software and start up shell there.

 # Usage